 How could you benefit from funding a spousal IRA?

 Couples usually need to accumulate substantial pools of assets to fund retirement.
-Opening and funding a spousal IRA will allow more of your assets to grow tax deferred (Traditional IRA) or tax-free (Roth IRA).
-Depending on the type of IRA vehicle you open and your income level, your contributions may be tax deductible, providing you an immediate benefit by reducing your annual taxable income.
+Opening and funding a spousal IRA may allow more of your assets to grow tax‑deferred (Traditional IRA) or tax‑free (Roth IRA) provided applicable requirements are met.
+Depending on the type of IRA and your income level, your contributions may be tax‑deductible, potentially reducing your taxable income for the current tax year.

 When is the deadline to contribute?

-The deadline to contribute to an IRA (spousal or not) is typically April 15th of the following year, which typically coincides with the tax filing deadline.
-For example, you can complete a contribution for the 2021 tax year up until April 15th, 2022.
-For this reason, it is important to designate your contribution as intended for either the current or prior tax year.
+The deadline to contribute to an IRA (spousal or not) is typically April 15 of the following year, which generally aligns with the federal tax‑filing deadline.
+For example, you can complete a contribution for the 2026 tax year up until April 15, 2027.
+Be sure to designate whether your contribution is for the current or prior tax year.

 What type of IRA is it — Roth or Traditional?